The Smiley Company: History

+The rise of the smiley's use in France had made it iconic by the mid-1970s.
+By 1975, Loufrani had produced and distributed over 10 million stickers.
+In the process he had a small group of people to assist him with the effort of distribution and also formal commercial channels with institutions and events so the stickers could be handed out.
+As corporations placed greater emphasis on creative advertising in Europe, the popularity of licensing grew.
+While smiley had found success in social circles, early commercial deals were mainly part of one-off campaigns.
+In 1975, Loufrani had his first big commercial break.
+Due to legal restrictions, M&Ms were unable to launch their famous product in certain European countries.
+The solution to this was to launch a forerunner to M&M's in Europe, which were known as Bonitos.
+They had attempted to break the European market with Bonitos since the 1960s, originally starting in The Netherlands.
+In 1975, they launched the Bonitos in France, and since they could not use the iconic "M&M" print on its chocolate discs, they sought a replacement.
+Bonitos agreed a deal with Loufrani to print a smiley on the front of the chocolate discs in France and elsewhere in Europe.
+The first major commercial deal continued into working with other American brands, including Levi's who were the first fashion brand to use a smiley on its jeans in the 1970s.

 While other smiling faces had been used in marketing and advertising elsewhere globally, many of them used terms such as "happy face" and "smiling face."
-Loufrani was the first documented person to use the term "smiley."
+Loufrani was not the first documented person to use the term "smiley."
 By the 1990s, Franklin and his son Nicolas Loufrani held trademarks for the symbol in around 70 countries and had licensed the smiley to brands including Levi Strauss & Co.
 In 1996, the Loufranis founded the Smiley Company in London, England, built around the Smiley brand.
 In 1997, Nicolas created hundreds of emoticons, including a 3D smiley logo.
 His images, registered with the United States Copyright Office in 1997, were first published as GIF files on the internet in 1998, making them the first graphical emoticons used in technology.
 He launched the SmileyWorld brand shortly thereafter.
 In the early 2000s, the company licensed the rights to their emoticons to telecom companies, including Nokia, Motorola, Samsung, amongst others.
 Nicolas Loufrani compiled his graphical emoticons, along with other existing images used for communication, into an online dictionary which was divided into categories, and by 2002, the dictionary included over 3,000 images.